 Todd Jefferson Moore

-Todd is ecstatic to return to Seattle Shakespeare Company and to be working with the wonderful Jane Nichols, his son’s professor of antic humor at Yale.
-He is most thankful to Seattle Shakespeare Company for the chance to do a number of iconic roles, including Vladimir (Waiting for Godot), Fool (King Lear), Bottom (A Midsummer Night’s Dream), Harpagon (The Miser), Dogberry (Much Ado About Nothing), Richard (Richard III), and Jacques (As You Like It).
-Other recent projects include Slaughterhouse-Five and The Financial Lives of Poets (Book-It Repertory Theatre); The Wizard of Oz, Edge of Peace, and Crash!
+Todd is elated to return to Seattle Shakespeare Company — and to work with Victor Pappas and George Bernard Shaw for the first time, both of whom he has admired for years.
+Todd has had the chance to do a number of iconic roles at Seattle Shakespeare Company, including Vladimir (Waiting for Godot), Fool (King Lear), Bottom (A Midsummer Night’s Dream), Harpagon (The Miser), Dogberry (Much Ado About Nothing), Richard (Richard III), Jacques (As You Like It), and, most recently, Egeon and Dr. Pinch in Jane Nichols’ most marvelous production of The Comedy of Errors.
+Other recent projects include Slaughterhouse Five and The Financial Lives of Poets (Book-It Repertory Theatre); The Wizard of Oz, Edge of Peace, and Crash!
 (Seattle Childrens Theatre); Ramayana (ACT Theatre); and Hamlet (New City Theatre).
-Todd is an Affiliated Artist at ACT Theatre where he teaches playwriting in area public schools and attempts to keep theater alive in the hearts and minds of future voters
+Todd teaches playwriting in area public schools for ACT Theatre, attempting to keep the arts alive in the hearts of our young.

 A comic knot of mistaken identities.

 Two vagabonds struggle to make sense of their predicament in an absurd world.

 Shakespeare’s tragic tale of an aging monarch's descent brought down by false friends and pride.

 A riveting drama of a daughter's sworn vengeance.